cameron28202/cameron28202/README.md

-# Hi there, I'm Cam Stone 👋
+# Hi, I'm Cam 👋

 ## About Me
-I'm a third-year Computer Engineering student passionate about machine learning and building robust applications.
+I'm a third-year Computer Engineering student passionate about learning and building robust applications.

 ## What I'm Up To
 - Building AggieStudy: A Spring Boot application with PostgreSQL and React